Thigh Tattoos for Women: 50+ Ideas, Placement & Meanings (Ultimate Guide)

 Minimalist script tattoo on upper thigh in black ink, close-up shot.

 A meaningful phrase, mantra, or single word can make a powerful thigh tattoo.
-Script tattoos are often placed horizontally or diagonally to follow the body’s natural lines.
+Script tattoos usually look best when they are placed horizontally, diagonally, or gently curved with the body’s natural lines.
+If words are your main idea, browse more quote tattoo ideas before choosing a font or phrase length.

 Popular choices include: